Currency

 Parterre

-• The Parterre section offers a blend of premium and accessible seating options.
-At the forefront, the Parterre Center Premium seats are located in the first row of the center, providing unparalleled views and acoustics.
+• The Parterre Center Premium seats are located in the first row of the center, providing unparalleled views and acoustics.

 • Just behind them, the Parterre Center seats occupy the second and third rows, still within the prime central viewing area.

-• For those who enjoy a box experience, the Parterre Side Box Front seats are in the first row of the side boxes, offering a unique perspective of the stage.
+• The Parterre Side Box Front seats are in the first row of the side boxes, offering a unique perspective of the stage.

-• Slightly behind, the Parterre Side Box Rear seats are in the second and third rows of the side boxes, balancing excellent sightlines with a more intimate atmosphere.
+• The Parterre Side Box Rear seats are in the second and third rows of the side boxes.

 Metropolitan Opera House Grand Tier